Current Vaccination Phase

-- Residents, staff, and essential caregivers of long-term care, high-risk retirement and First Nations elder care homes
+- Residents, staff, and essential caregivers of congregate care settings for seniors (specifically long-term care, retirement and First Nations elder care homes)

 - Alternative level of care patients in hospitals

-The COVID-19 vaccination call centre staff continue to work hard to return your calls, and get you and your loved ones booked in to be vaccinated.
+The COVID-19 vaccination call centre staff continue to work hard to return your calls, and get you and your loved ones booked in to be vaccinated and will be returning calls between the hours of 8:30am-8:30pm

 COVID-19 Vaccination in Chatham-Kent